simonzhang00/ripser-plusplus/README.md

 source install.sh
 ```

-The current directory should now be ripser-plusplus/build and the executables ripser++ and ripser++ and the shell script run.sh should show up in the current directory.
+The current directory should now be ripser-plusplus/build and the executables ripser++, ripser, and the shell script run.sh should show up in the current directory.

 Note: the compilation may be slow.
-The reason for this is the quantity of compute_capability flags.
+The reason for this is the quantity of `-gencode` compute_capability flags for backward compatibility.
 If you know the precise compute_capability of your system, you can simplify the compile flags to speedup compilation.
 If this makes no sense to you, then you can ignore this note.

 To manually build, type the following commands: